ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_net/win_net.md

 ![img9](net9.png)

 16. Click Publish.
-Visual Studio compiles a version of the project that is native executable on Aarch64 devices as shown in the image below:
+Visual Studio compiles a version of the project that is native executable on Arm devices as shown in the image below:

 ![img10](net10.png)

-17. You should see a message that Publish succeedded.
+17. You should see a message that Publish succeeded.
 Click on `Open Folder` to view the generated binaries including the `TSP.WPF` application.

 ![img11](net11.png)